Skip to main content

 1 Overview

-When a robot moves in an unknown environment, it needs to determine its motion state and build a representation of the surrounding environment (which can be landmarks or a map).
-By using the SLAM (Simultaneous Localization And Mapping) algorithm, the robot can achieve localization (determining its motion state) while simultaneously building a map (mapping), helping the robot understand its surroundings.
+When a robot moves in an unknown environment, it needs to obtain its pose information in real-time and construct a structural representation of the surrounding environment (such as landmarks or a global map).
+By using the SLAM (Simultaneous Localization And Mapping) algorithm, the system can simultaneously localize itself and build an environmental map, enabling a deeper understanding of complex environments.

 2 Application Method

-This document uses Hesai's JT128 lidar as an example to briefly introduce the application method of the open-source SLAM algorithm DLIO.
+This document uses Hesai's JT128 lidar as an example to introduce the usage process of the open-source DLIO (Direct Lidar-Inertial Odometry) algorithm.

 • JT128 is a compact 360° x 189° ultra-hemispherical 3D lidar designed for robotics and industrial applications.
 It features a resolution of 0.4° (H) x 0.74° (V) and a built-in IMU, making it suitable for integration into mobile robots for perception and mapping tasks (see here for more information about JT128).

-• DLIO is a lightweight lidar-inertial odometry SLAM open-source algorithm that can be adapted to support various lidar data formats.
-For a detailed introduction and access to this algorithm, see Direct Lidar-Inertial Odometry (DLIO).
+• DLIO is a lightweight lidar-inertial odometry algorithm with a streamlined structure and robust performance, supporting various lidar data formats.
+For a detailed introduction and installation instructions, see Direct Lidar-Inertial Odometry (DLIO).

 1. Configure the ROS environment (refer to ROS Environment Setup).